-Alleged violations of College regulations must be filed in writing with the Chief of Police in order to initiate disciplinary review.
-Any student, faculty member, or staff member may register a complaint with the Chief of Police.
+Alleged violations of College regulations, with the exception of those related to academic matters, must be filed in writing with the Cheif of Police in order to initiate disciplinary review.
+Alleged violations of an academic nature must be filed in writing with the Dean of Students.
+Any student, faculty member, or staff member may register a complaint.
 The Chief of Police, after consulting with the Dean of Students, will then inform the accused in writing, will request a conference, and will render a decision to the student regarding the case in question.
 The decision will be one of the following: